-MAX-SECS Enter the maximum value of the interval between retransmission of RA messages here.
-The range is from 4 to 1800 seconds.
-MIN-SECS (Optional) Enter the minimum value of the interval between retransmission of RA messages here.
-The range is from 3 to 1350 seconds.
-This value must be smaller than 75% of the maximum value.
+MAX-SECS Specifies the maximum interval between retransmission of RA messages in seconds.
+The valid range is from 4 to 1800 seconds.
+MIN-SECS (Optional) Specifies the minimum interval between retransmission of RA messages in seconds.
+This value must be smaller than 0.75 times the maximum value.
+The valid range is from 3 to 1350 seconds.